Overview

 Belinda Wade is an Industry Professor within the University of Queensland Business School.

 Belinda's research promotes organisational progress on climate and sustainability issues with a focus on decarbonisation and organisational climate transitions.
-Her recent research has highlighted decarbonising actions taken within Australian companies, best practices in climate reporting and management, and the potential for circular principles to drive sustainable business models.
-Major projects include collaborations with Princeton University under the Rapid Switch initiative (focus on decarbonisation) and the Future Fuels CRC (hydrogen adoption).
+Her recent research has highlighted decarbonising actions taken within Australian companies and best practices in climate reporting and management.
+Major project collaborations include with the AASB examining organisational behaviour in response to mandatory climate reporting; the Future Fuels CRC (hydrogen adoption and biomethane); the Queensland Decarbonisation Hub (sector planning); and, Princeton University under the Rapid Switch initiative (decarbonisation).

 Availability